 UCLA Extension Boot Camps

 Students will benefit from a wide range of career services to be positioned for success through graduation and beyond.
 Services include portfolio reviews, resume and social media profile support, high-impact career events, workshops, mock interviews, and one-on-one career coaching.
 Those who complete the program will receive an Award of Completion from UCLA Extension and will have a portfolio of projects or certification training demonstrating a working knowledge of web development, or cybersecurity.

-UCLA Extension Boot Camps are powered by Trilogy Education services.
+UCLA Extension Boot Camps are powered by Trilogy Education Services, a 2U, Inc. brand.